Harmos274/gotrans/README.md

 ## Pathfinding strategy

-For each `forklift`, the algorithm finds the quickest path to go to every `package` in the `warehouse`, if the `forklift` find a shorter path than another, its path is chosen, otherwise the `package` is removed from the `forklift`'s targets and another `package` is selected.
+For each `forklift`, the algorithm finds the quickest path to go to every `package` in the `warehouse`, if the `forklift` finds a shorter path than another, its path is chosen, otherwise the `package` is removed from the `forklift`'s targets and another `package` is selected.

 Once the `forklift` arrives by the `package` it picks it up and search the quickest path to the `truck`.